dazzaji/likethis/chapter3.md

 ## Client Application

-This is browser-based or native code created for end-users.
+This is browser-based or native app created for end-users.

 ## Data Analytics